Cavs Sign Larry Sanders: Cleveland Cavaliers Rumors Net Larry Sanders’ Contract

 The most notable of Larry Sanders’ stats comes on defense, with his numbers during the 2012-13 NBA season standing out from the rest.
 During that year, Sanders played in 71 games for the Milwaukee Bucks (55 starts), averaging 2.8 blocks per game.
 It was an impressive stat line that also included 9.8 points and 9.5 rebounds per game, showcasing how well he could be used on the defensive end of the court.
 That is exactly what the Cavs could use from him as the team has had problems keeping opponents from getting easy dunks and layups in transition.

 As the Cavs sign Larry Sanders, the franchise is also admitting that it is worried about the construction of the current roster.
 Though the most recent NBA championship trophy resides in Cleveland, there has been a lot of chatter on social media and among analysts about whether the team can repeat this spring.
 Standing in their way are a group of teams that once again includes the Golden State Warriors, San Antonio Spurs, and Toronto Raptors.
-Each of those teams is also going through some problems this season though.
+Each of those teams is also going through some problems this season, though.

 As previously reported by the Inquisitr, the Spurs are dealing with some particularly bad news.
 It was announced over the weekend that All-Star power forward LaMarcus Aldridge is dealing with a heart arrhythmia that will rule him out indefinitely.
 The Spurs will basically be without one of their best players as he seeks medical treatment to help with his heart condition.
 It is unclear whether he can return this season, in time for the playoffs, or even in time to begin the 2017-18 NBA season.
 Aldridge’s doctors will run more tests and try to determine whether he just needs a lot of rest or a procedure to help save his life.